Sheet Pan Chocolate Chip Cookies

 How to Make Crispy Almond Brittle Cookies

-- Cream butter, instant coffee powder, salt and almond extract; gradually beat in sugar until light and fluffy.
+- In a large bowl, cream butter, instant coffee powder, salt and almond extract; gradually beat in sugar until light and fluffy.

 - Mix in sifted flour and chocolate chips.

-- Press into a jelly roll pan, and sprinkle with chopped almonds.
+- Press cookie dough mixture into a jelly roll pan, and sprinkle with chopped almonds.

 - Cut while warm into bars, or cool and break into irregular pieces.

-For the full recipe for almond brittle cookies, scroll to the bottom of this post.
+For the full recipe steps and ingredient amounts for chocolate chip brittle cookies, scroll to the bottom of this post.

 - Margarine can be substituted for butter, if desired.
 Soften butter or margarine at room temperature before creaming.